ZeroCool940711/new-frontera/docs/source/index.rst

     Implementing your own crawling strategy.

 :doc:`topics/scrapy-integration`
-    Learn how to use Frontera with Scrapy.
+    Learn how to use new_frontera with Scrapy.

-:doc:`topics/frontera-settings`
+:doc:`topics/new_frontera-settings`
     Settings reference.